 Catherine developed the Personal Assistant for Dementia (PAD) after spending time with dementia sufferers and their families while on holiday in the summer of 2018.
 She set about creating a digital app that would help patients remain independent for longer, enhance their quality of life and enable them to avoid some of the costs of their care.

 Plastic Lunch: can mealworms digest plastic waste?
-Students at Life Sciences UTC launch new research

 Students at Liverpool Life Sciences UTC have begun a new research project examining whether mealworms can digest plastic waste, potentially providing a solution to one of humanity’s greatest environmental challenges.